2color/blog/content/posts/8-years-millenial-in-berlin.md

 ---
-title: 8 Years as a Millenial in Berlin
+title: 8 Years as a Millennial in Berlin
 description: 'My journey as an expat in the ever-changing capital of Germany'
 date: '2019-12-19T17:00:02.848Z'
 category: 'Blog'